-§17-676-1 Purpose.
+\$17-676-1 Purpose.
 This chapter identifies and describes the types of income which shall be considered in determining an individual's or family's eligibility and amount of benefits from the financial assistance and food stamp programs.
 [Eff 3/19/93; am 8/1/94; am and comp 11/09/06] (Auth: HRS §346-53) (Imp: HRS §346-53; 45 C.F.R. §233.20)

-§17-676-2 Definitions.
-As used in this chapter: "Dependent care deduction" means an amount, not to exceed the established maximum, that is deducted from the earned income of a household member who is entitled to receive earned income disregards as specified in this chapter, for the care of an who has been battered or otherwise subjected to extreme cruelty.
+\$17-676-2 Definitions.
+As used in this chapter: "Dependent care deduction" means an amount, not to exceed the established maximum, that is deducted from the earned income of a household member who is entitled to receive earned income disregards as specified in this chapter, for the care of an incapacitated adult who is living in the same household and receiving financial assistance.

+"Domestic violence victim" means an individual who has been battered or otherwise subjected to extreme cruelty.
 Acts which constitute domestic violence include but are not limited to the following:

-- Physical acts that resulted in, or threatened to result in, physical injury; - (2) Sexual abuse;
+- (1) Physical acts that resulted in, or threatened to result in, physical injury; - (2) Sexual abuse;